rajeshlamichhane04/zillow-regression_project/README.md

 > - I was able to create a predicted tax value using my top performing model.

 ## Key Takeaways and Recommendations

 > - I was able to make a better model than the Zillow's model.
-However, I was not very proud of it as it beat baseline with only 11%
-> - There were a numbers of outliers in our data.
+After modeling the zillow data using five features (bathrooms, bedrooms, area, year built, and fips), the Polynomial Model with degree 5 produced the best results with high RMSE values of 215107, 215571 and 218218 for train, validate and test dataset.
+My model beat the baseline by only 11%.There were a numbers of outliers in our data.
 I removed outliers using Tukey method where I lost 16% of my data.
 However, I still had outliers present that may have affected my RMSE from my models.
+I recommend exploring more features such as pool and garage.
+Also having data on crime rate, happiness index, household income, and school zone would be greatly benificials as they tend to affect housing market widely.